Is project management as important as hyped? Well, yes!

 When a person or organization wants to grow, they define strategies to help them achieve their goals, right?
-But how do you drive these strategies to realization?
+But how do you drive these strategies to realize?

 It’s simple, define projects and manage them!

-But then, you shouldn’t just define projects, you should commit to its management.
+But then, you shouldn’t just define projects, you should commit to their management.
 Here are five reasons why you should consider imbibing proper management of your projects:

 1. You get to see your projects’ content via the lens of scope management

-When we are naïve, we usually jump into projects without having a wholistic view of what it takes to complete the project.
-Not only do we carry on that project with gaps, but we also risk wastage of time and resources by doing things that are unnecessary.
+When we are naïve, we usually jump into projects without having a holistic view of what it takes to complete the project.
+Not only do we carry on that project with gaps, but we also risk wasting time and resources by doing things that are unnecessary.

 Proper scope management ensures that you do “every and only” the work needed to complete your project.
 It fleshes out your project work into various work packages and saves you from stress.

-Delayed project delivery and cost overrun are some of the commonest shortcomings in project management; and poor project management is the first ingredient to project failure.
+Delayed project delivery and cost overrun are some of the most common shortcomings in project management; and poor project management is the first ingredient to project failure.

-When you properly define a project scope, you begin to flesh out the time, cost and resources each work package will require.
-Project management gives you wide range of tools to define and mange your project schedule and resources, be it finance, human or equipment.
+When you properly define the project scope, you begin to flesh out the time, cost, and resources each work package will require.
+Project management gives you a wide range of tools to define and manage your project schedule and resources, be it finance, human or equipment.

 3. Optimal risk management